New native Discovery ad campaigns from Google monetize Discover feed for first time

 How are they charged?
 Discovery ads are charged on a cost-per-click basis.

 Why we should care?
-Discovery campaigns highlight was in which Google is taking advantage of its multiple properties and host of audience data to automate ad targeting and serving across its ecosystem.
+Discovery campaigns highlight ways in which Google is taking advantage of its multiple properties and host of audience data to automate ad targeting and serving across its ecosystem.
 It’s also an indication of Google looking beyond search intent to cover the entire funnel.

 Discovery campaigns take their cue from Facebook’s success at exactly this type of visually impactful, native ad format targeted based on audience data rather than search intent.
 Google might have failed at establishing a social network with Google+, but it turns out it doesn’t matter — from an ads standpoint at least.
 Google has the intent data signals and inventory surfaces to make a play for fuller funnel, visually interesting, audience targeted, native ads without a social network.